-All that is required to add a remote level control is to connect a commonly available linear taper potentiometer.
-(Yes, use a linear pot!
-Software in the Model 59 Control Console converts its performance to log.)
+Control Console converts its performance to logarithmic.)
 Any high-quality pot with a nominal "coil" resistance of between 1k and 25k ohms should work fine.
-Simply connect the pot in this fashion: pin 7 to counterclockwise, pin 8 to wiper, and pin 9 to clockwise.
-As very little current travels through the wiring and pot, there is really no practical maximum cable length.
+Simply connect the D-sub to the pot in this fashion: Pin 7 to counterclockwise, pin 8 to wiper, and pin 9 to clockwise.
+As very little current (amps) travels through the wiring and pot, there is really no practical maximum cable length.
 Be aware that the longer the cable run, the more chance that an accidental short circuit could take place.
-This would cause the monitor level to go to maximum.
+This is a serious issue, as a short circuit could cause the monitor output level to go to maximum.